WLEV: Signal note

-WLEV is short-spaced to three other Class B stations operating on 100.7 MHz: WHUD Peekskill, New York, WZBA Westminster, Maryland and WZXL Wildwood, New Jersey.
+WLEV is short-spaced to three other Class B stations operating on 100.7 MHz: WHUD in Peekskill, New York; WLVX in Westminster, Maryland; and WZXL in Wildwood, New Jersey.

 The distance between WLEV's transmitter and WHUD's transmitter is only 97 mi.
-The distance between WLEV's transmitter and WZBA's transmitter is only 105 mi.
-And the distance between WLEV's transmitter and WZXL's transmitter is only 106 mi, as determined by FCC rules.
-The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.
+The distance between WLEV's transmitter and WLVX's transmitter is only 105 mi.
+The distance between WLEV's transmitter and WZXL's transmitter is only 106 mi, as determined by Federal Communications Commission (FCC) rules.
+The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 mi.

 HD programming and translators

 An FM translator fed by WLEV-HD2, W257DI, began broadcasting a rhythmic contemporary format in Reading on August 18, 2017.
 It was called "Loud 99.3" and was branded as "Reading's Hip Hop Station".
 On January 17, 2022, Loud 99.3 moved to 98.5 FM and is no longer fed by WLEV.

 Currently, WLEV-HD2 feeds an FM translator at 92.9 in Reading, W225CF.
-It airs a Spanish contemporary hits format known as "Mega 92.9."
+It airs a Spanish contemporary hits format known as "Mega 92.9".